jgmcalpine/ArkSwap/README.md

 - [x] **Phase 10: Infrastructure - The Real ASP** (Build minimal Ark Service Provider)
 - [x] **Phase 11: VTXO State Management** (Implement real Ark Wallet SDK)
 - [x] **Phase 12: The "Lift" - Onboarding** (Lift bitcoin onto the Ark)
-- [ ] **Phase 13: The "Off-Chain" HTLC Funding** (Final Boss)
+- [x] **Phase 13: The "Off-Chain" HTLC Funding** (Spending VTXOs into HTLCs off-chain)
-- [ ] **Phase 14: The Double Unilateral Exit** (Implement the Ark exit)
+- [ ] **Phase 14: The Double Unilateral Exit** (L2 -> L1 protocol exit)

 ## 🔮 Out of Scope / Future Improvements

+While ArkSwap demonstrates the logic of the protocol, a production deployment would require replacing several simulated components with robust infrastructure.

-### Atomic Lifting (Trustless Onboarding)
+### 1. Atomic Lifting (Trustless Onboarding)
-Currently, ArkSwap simulates the "Lifting" process (converting L1 Bitcoin to L2 VTXOs) via a direct API call to the ASP.
-While this correctly models the asynchronous round latency, a production implementation would utilize Atomic Lifts.
+**Current State**: We simulate the "Lifting" process via a direct API call.
+The ASP simply credits the user with a VTXO.

-**The Ideal State**: The user constructs and broadcasts a Bitcoin L1 transaction that funds the Ark Covenant directly.
-The act of funding on-chain mathematically forces the creation of the VTXO off-chain, removing the need to trust the ASP to credit the deposit.
+**Production Requirement**: Users must construct and broadcast a Bitcoin L1 transaction that funds the Ark Covenant directly.
+The act of funding on-chain forces the creation of the VTXO off-chain, removing the need to trust the ASP.

-**Why it is out of scope**: Implementing Atomic Lifts requires building a full-featured Bitcoin L1 Wallet in the browser (for coin selection and signing) and a robust Chain Indexer for the ASP.
-To maintain focus on the Swap & Exit mechanics (the project's core value prop), we chose to abstract the onboarding plumbing for this PoC.
+### 2. On-Chain Round Settlement
+**Current State**: Our custom ASP "finalizes" rounds in memory.
+It checks signatures and updates the local VTXO ledger, but it does not broadcast a transaction to Bitcoin L1.

+**Production Requirement**: The core security of Ark relies on the ASP aggregating all off-chain transfers into a single, massive Bitcoin transaction (The Round Tx) and broadcasting it to the mainnet.
+VTXOs are only truly valid once that Round Tx is confirmed or in the mempool.

+### 3. Covenant Enforcement (Connectors)
+**Current State**: We validate VTXO ownership using TypeScript logic (transfer.service.ts).

+**Production Requirement**: Real Ark VTXOs are secured by Covenants (complex trees of pre-signed Bitcoin transactions).
+The ASP must enforce these rules cryptographically by ensuring every VTXO output is logically connected to the previous Round Tx via shared UTXO connectors.

+### 4. Secure Key Storage
+**Current State**: Private keys are stored in the browser's localStorage.
+This is acceptable for Regtest "play money" but dangerous for real funds.

+**Production Requirement**: Integration with a dedicated Bitcoin Browser Extension (like Alby or a native Ark extension) or Hardware Wallet (Ledger/Trezor).
+The web app should request signatures, never access raw private keys.

+### 5. Persistence & Crash Recovery
+**Current State**: The ASP and Market Maker store active swaps and VTXO sets in Memory.
+If the Docker container restarts, the state is lost.

+**Production Requirement**: All state must be persisted to the PostgreSQL database (which is currently scaffolded but under-utilized) to ensure users don't lose funds during server maintenance.

 ## 🤝 Contributing